Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

-\begin{remark} Note that the distribution of entanglement is a special case of the transmission of arbitrary qubits.
-Moreover, once Alice and Bob can reliably establish maximally entangled qubits, they can also transmit an arbitrary qubit with the help of a teleportation protocol.
-Thus, we are justified to refer to this exponent in more general terms as the error exponent of \emph{quantum communication}. \end{remark}
+Note that the distribution of entanglement is a special case of the transmission of arbitrary qubits.
+Moreover, once Alice and Bob can reliably establish maximally entangled qubits, they can also transmit an arbitrary qubit with the help of the quantum teleportation protocol.
+Below we formally show that this results in the error exponents for these two tasks being equal.
+We are thus justified to refer to the exponent in Eq.\ \ref{Eq:Entanglement_Distribution_Exponent} in more general terms as \emph{the} (zero-rate) error exponent of two-way assisted quantum communication, as we have done in the main text. \begin{lemma} For all \(m\in\mathbb{N}\), we have the identity